CGJennings/se3docs/docs/um-proj-csv-factory.md

 ## The template file

 The `template.eon` file should be an example of whatever kind of game component you want to create.
-Usually the exact *content* of the template does not matter: by default the factory will clear the template (as if by using **Edit/Clear**) before starting a new component.
+The *content* of the template does not matter: by default the factory will clear the template (as if by using **Edit/Clear**) before starting each new component.
 Just create a new component of the kind you want to make, and save it overtop of the sample template file.

 ## The CSV file